-Before operating your slide-out room the camper should be level and stable.
-Two switches control the slide-out mechanism.
-The main switch extends and closes the slide-out room and is located by the entry door on the lower left side of the camper as you enter.
+Before operating your slide-out room the RV should be level and stable.
+The switch extends and closes the slide-out room and is located by the entry door on the lower left side of the truck camper, in the convenience center by the entry door in trailers, or near the slide room itself for secondary slide outs such as wardrobe slides.

+Before operating the slide out room:

-- 1. Check around the room for any obstructions such as open cabinet doors or loose items. - 2.
+Check around the room for any obstructions such as open cabinet doors or loose items.

+Check outside the room to be certain no obstacles will interfere with extending the slide out room

 You are now ready to extend the slide out room.

 Locate the slide-out switch.

 Hold the switch in the "OUT" position until the room comes to a stop.

 Release the switch.

+- - - IMPORTANT - - -

-IMPORTANT: YOUR BATTERIES NEED TO BE ADEQUATELY CHARGED AND YOU NEED TO BE CONNECTED TO YOUR TRUCK OR 120-VOLT POWER IF IT IS AVAILABLE TO ENSURE PROPER FUNCTION OF THE SLIDE OUT MECHANISM.
+YOUR BATTERIES NEED TO BE ADEQUATELY CHARGED AND YOU NEED TO BE CONNECTED TO YOUR TRUCK OR 120-VOLT POWER IF IT IS AVAILABLE TO ENSURE PROPER FUNCTION OF THE SLIDE OUT MECHANISM.